kakavi/metabase/.github/ISSUE_TEMPLATE/security-issue.md

 ---
 name: Security Issue
-about: If you think you found a security vulnerability with Metabase
+about: If you think you found a security vulnerability with Kenga Analytics
 title: ''
 labels: "Security, .Needs Triage"
 assignees: ''